briansimiyuj/doctor-appointment-app/README.md

   5. Call checkIfChanged in the 3 update functions
   6. Add currency input to the Settings page and update the consultationSettings with the selected currency
+  7. Retrieve handleSettingsUpdate from SettingsContext and call it when the user clicks the save button

 ### Not Found Page